-- •Conduct a meeting with the Umpires and Captains before the start of the match - Have the power to liaise with Umpires and Captains at any stage - •Only intervene if he feels that practices in the match are unacceptable - •Ensure that the Captains inform him of any agreements that have been reached between them - Be available to members of the media and liaise with them immediately to head off any unjustified criticism.
+- $\bullet \mbox{Conduct}$ a meeting with the Umpires and Captains before the start of the match - $\bullet \mbox{Have}$ the power to liaise with Umpires and Captains at any stage - $\bullet \mbox{Only}$ intervene if he/she feels that practices in the match are unacceptable - •Ensure that the Captains inform him/her of any agreements that have been reached between them - Be available to members of the media and liaise with them immediately to head off any unjustified criticism.

-If the Match Referee feels that the match is being conducted in an unacceptable manner, then he will raise his concerns with the Captain(s) and issue a formal warning.
-The Match Referee will inform the

-ECB Domestic Cricket Operations and the County Chief Executive(s) concerned at the earliest opportunity of any warnings issued.
-If, in the Match Referee's judgement the match continues to be conducted in an unacceptable manner, he will again call the ECB Domestic Cricket Operations who will organise for the Head of Operations (First-Class Cricket) or the Umpires Manager or another suitable individual at the discretion of the Head of Operations (First-Class Cricket) to join the Referee at the match in question.
-The Match Referee will conduct a two-man hearing at the earliest opportunity after the end of the match.
+If the Match Referee feels that the match is being conducted in an unacceptable manner, then he/she will raise his/her concerns with the Captain(s) and issue a formal warning.
+The Match Referee will inform the ECB Domestic Cricket Operations and the Team's Chief Executive(s) concerned at the earliest opportunity of any warnings issued.
+If, in the Match Referee's judgement the match continues to be conducted in an unacceptable manner, he/she will again call the ECB Domestic Cricket Operations who will organise for the Head of Operations (First-Class Cricket) or the Umpires Manager or another suitable individual at the discretion of the Head of Operations (First-Class Cricket) to join the Referee at the match in question.
+The Match Referee will conduct a two-person hearing at the earliest opportunity after the end of the match.

-The following will be interviewed at the hearing (an Executive of each County or their nominee will be entitled to observe the interviews):
+The following will be interviewed at the hearing (an Executive of each Team or their nominee will be entitled to observe the interviews):